What you need to know about Academic Advising

-Eastern Illinois University's Academic Advising Center is located in Room 2100 of Ninth Street Hall.
-Beginning freshmen, undeclared majors and students not accepted to professional programs are assigned a full-time academic advisor from the center.
-The assigned advisor's purpose is to assist with the development and achievement of students' academic goals.
+Academic Advising at Eastern Illinois University is part of the Academic Success Center and is located in Room 2100 of Ninth Street Hall.
+Beginning freshmen, undeclared majors and students not yet accepted to professional programs are assigned a full-time academic advisor from the center.
+The assigned advisor's purpose is to assist students with the development and achievement of their academic goals.

 Although a student is required to meet with his/her advisor each term to plan his/her academic program, it becomes the student's responsibility to identify and complete the requirements for his/her degree program.
 The university's online catalog is the source of information for academic rules, regulations, procedures and programs.